-The US Forest Service effectively bought the Sierra Club's fire policy, holding that "fire is Natural" and therefore simply "inevitable."
-While partly true, one can at least temporarily improve the outcome of a future fire with selective logging, which the Club does not willingly allow.
-Accordingly, in this overstocked stand of pine after the catastrophic Rim Fire near Yosemite (above), weeds sprouted along the roads with neither the USFS nor the Sierra Club doing anything to stop them, as if they were "inevitable" too!
-The star thistle won't stop here.
-Whatever they might do now will cost much more and be much more damaging than thinning, selling the logs for preemergence herbicides along the roads, and then burning it.
-Repeating disturbance with weeds present usually makes things worse.
+August 2014 - Star thistle invading what is still a catastrophic fuel load.
+Leave this as dry standing fuel, and the next fire will likely be hotter.
+Most weeds require soil disturbance to germinate, whether from grading, grazing, or fire.
+Here, on US Forest Service land, it was all three.
+The agency had adopted the Sierra Club's fire policy, holding that "fire is Natural" and therefore simply "inevitable."
+While partly true, with an overstocked forest one can preclude a catastrophic fire with careful logging, which the Club does not willingly allow.
+Accordingly, this overstocked stand of pine blew up in the Rim Fire near Yosemite National Park.
+Spanish brome grass and yellow star thistle established along the road pursuant to the disturbance, with neither the USFS nor the Sierra Club doing anything to stop them.
+Controlling it from here will cost much more and be much more damaging than selling logs to pay for pre-emergence herbicides along the roads, thinning, and then burning it with follow-up weed control.
+Without preparation, repeated disturbance makes things worse.

-Like this.
+July 2010 Like this.
 This field of exotic yellow sweet clover (Melilotus officinalis) is in Yellowstone National Park.
-Forests, brush, agricultural fields, rangeland, it doesn't matter: If exotic plants are present in the seed bank, they typically make gains with disturbance, just as with this monoculture.
-Yellow sweet clover makes a decent forage.
+Forests, brush, agricultural fields, rangeland, it doesn't matter: If exotic plants are present in the seed bank, they typically make gains with repeated disturbance.
+This monoculture of yellow sweet clover makes decent forage.
 Bison like it.
-Park Service customers like Bison viewing so the Park Service allows the Bison to overgraze, effectively repeating disturbance at high frequency in the belief that their numbers will be self-regulating by lack of food.
-To anything that requires sagebrush habitat however, this situation is a spreading disaster.

-Eventually, the native seed dies and native plants are then extinct and their fungal and insect associates with them.
-That may not be a bad thing here, but we do need some places where the native system still works or we will lose the plants, fungi, insects and much of what depends upon them (such as migratory birds), and the genetic basis of the soil system.
-Not to mention forage for wildlife.
+Park Service customers like Bison viewing.
+So the Park Service allows the Bison to overgraze, their hooves repeating disturbance with high frequency.
+To anything else that requires sagebrush habitat however, this situation is a spreading disaster.
+At the rate this is going, someday, this whole hillside will be yellow.
+April1989, Larga Vista Dr., Los Gatos, CA Like this.
+Disking this mustard annually extirpated ALL of the natives here (i.e. they're gone).
+Eventually, the native seed dies and native plants are then extinct and their fungal and insect associates soon follow.
+Now, that may not be a bad thing if one wants only an orchard, but we do need some places where the native system still works or we will lose the plants that pollinating insects need to feed their larvae and much of what feeds upon them.
+Birds feed their chicks a diet consisting of almost entirely caterpillars.